wleme/williamleme.com/content/page/about.md

 weight: 50
 ---

-I’m a lead .Net Software Engineer in sunny Jacksonville/FL and am all about adding value to software products, automating processes and promoting a growth mindset within businesses..
+Hello!
+I'm William, a head of software development and full stack engineer based in sunny Jacksonville, FL.
+I'm all about adding value to software products, automating processes, promoting a growth mindset within businesses and creating strong teams.

-Wanna connect ?
-Send me an email: <contact@williamleme.com>
+If you want to reach out you can send an email to: **__contact at williamleme dot com__** or find me on the channels bellow.